Rosmaninho/Zotero-Dark-Theme/README.md

 I  encourage everyone to play around with this and try to improve on it and theme things that I didn't manage to.
 These include the following elements:

-1 - Srollbars (that is usually done via userContent.css in Firefox but it doesn't work in Zotero),
+1 - Scrollbars (that is usually done via userContent.css in Firefox but it doesn't work in Zotero),

 2 - New PDF reader,